dghani/emoji-remover/README.md

 - **Safe**: Dry-run mode to preview changes before applying
 - **Clean**: Removes trailing spaces left after emoji removal
 - **Zero Dependencies**: Single binary with no runtime dependencies
+- **Install as a Git Pre-commit Hook**: Follow the instructions below to set up emoji-remover as a pre-commit hook.

 ## Installation